SvHCI FAQ

 Pricing & Licensing

 SvHCI is licensed by the node (virtualized server) and the amount of storage needed.
-There is a subscription license required for SvHCI that enables the hypervisor (virtual networking and management) and one for the storage (2TB, 6TB, 12TB, 24TB, 48TB, and unlimited TB options).
+The SvHCI license is available in storage tiers of 2TB, 6TB, 12TB, 24TB, 48TB, and unlimited TB options.

 Yes.
 SvHCI pricing includes the hypervisor and support for the entire software stack, all as a subscription.